 Everything you need to know about scholarships and bursaries at Goldsmiths, University of London

-About 15 per cent of entrants received one of Goldsmiths’ range of scholarships and bursaries in 2024.
-Awards include full fee waivers for students from the borough of Lewisham; mature student scholarships worth £3,000 per year of study; and access programme scholarships of £1,000 a year.
+A fifth of entrants received a scholarship or bursary in 2025.
+Awards include full fee waivers for students from the borough of Lewisham; £3,000 bursaries for students from ethnic minority backgrounds; mature student scholarships worth £3,000 a year; and access programme scholarships of £1,000 a year.